fastlane/docs/docs/generated/actions/upload_to_app_store.md

 [Starting March 20, 2019 Apple's App Store](https://developer.apple.com/news/?id=03202019a) requires 12.9-inch iPad Pro (3rd generation) screenshots additionally to the iPad Pro 2nd generation [screenshots](https://help.apple.com/app-store-connect/#/devd274dd925).
 As fastlane historically uses the screenshot dimensions to determine the "display family" of a screenshot, this poses a problem as both use the same dimensions and are recognized as the same device family.

+For fastlane 2.230.0 and later, screenshots with the shared 12.9-inch iPad Pro resolution are treated as 3rd generation (and later) by default.
+To upload to the 2nd generation slot, include either `APP_IPAD_PRO_129` or both `12.9` and `2nd generation` in the filename.

-To solve this a screenshot of a 12.9-inch iPad Pro (3rd generation) must contain either the string `iPad Pro (12.9-inch) (3rd generation)`, `IPAD_PRO_3GEN_129`, or `ipadPro129` (Apple's internal naming of the display family for the 3rd generation iPad Pro) in its filename to be assigned the correct display family and to be uploaded to the correct screenshot slot in your app's metadata.
+> Note: For fastlane versions earlier than 2.230.0, a screenshot of a 12.9-inch iPad Pro (3rd generation) must contain either the string `iPad Pro (12.9-inch) (3rd generation)`, `IPAD_PRO_3GEN_129`, or `ipadPro129` (Apple's internal naming of the display family for the 3rd generation iPad Pro) in its filename to be assigned the correct display family and to be uploaded to the correct screenshot slot in your app's metadata.

 ## Automatically create screenshots